sp-karl/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 In addition, this role provides all the functionality required to migrate including the ability to:

-- Access Migration Manager to migrate from file shares, Google Drive, Dropbox, Box and Egnyte
+- Access Migration Manager to migrate from file shares, Google Drive, Dropbox, Box, and Egnyte.

-- Select migration sources, create migration inventories (such as Google Drive user lists), schedule and execute migrations, and download reports
+- Select migration sources, create migration inventories (such as Google Drive user lists), schedule and execute migrations, and download reports.
-- Create new SharePoint sites if the destination sites don't already exist
+- Create new SharePoint sites if the destination sites don't already exist.
-- Create SharePoint lists under the SharePoint admin sites
+- Create SharePoint lists under the SharePoint admin sites.
-- Create and update items in SharePoint lists
+- Create and update items in SharePoint lists.
-- Manage migration project settings and migration lifecycle for tasks
+- Manage migration project settings and migration lifecycle for tasks.
-- Manage permission mappings from source to destination
+- Manage permission mappings from source to destination.

 ###  How to use